Poojavpatel/dsa/README.md

 * Random access is not possible in linked lists

 ```
-// creating a Node class
+// crjavascripteating a Node class
 class Node{
   constructor(val) {
     this.val = val;